Ways to Share Things with Others at Reed

 These course folders are primarily meant for faculty members, but also include departmental folders for staff.
 To create a new folder in the Courses section of AFS, you may request a course folder.

-Mass E-mail (Mailman) Lists
+Mass E-mail (Google Groups) Lists

 Good for: Faculty members who prefer to communicate with their students via e-mail, as well as student group organizers who would like one e-mail address that distributes to all their club members.
 See this page for further information and assistance.